 Silva, Fabiola A.

 2014 Lugares de Memória.
 Etnoarqueologia o uso do Espaço pe los Asurini do Xingu, Brasil.
-In Antes de Orellana: Actas 3er EncuentroInternacional de Arqueología Amazónica, edited by Stáphen Rostain, pp. 357–380.
+In Antes de Orellana: Actas del 3er EncuentroInternacional de Arqueología Amazónica, edited by Stáphen Rostain, pp. 357–380.
 IFEA/FLACSO/EEUU Embassy, Quito.

-Supplementary Information-4
+Supplementary Information 4: Comparative Note

 In 2007, I was confronted by the same kind of coincidence, but conversely explained, during the excavation of the Arauquinoid site of Sable Blanc, on the western coast of French Guiana (Rostain 2015).
 The general organization of this site shows the combination of residential and funerary functions.
 The habitation area was located at the top of a sandy ridge, so the houses were built in the driest place.
 No traces of occupation were found in the southern part, only numerous burials.
-An angled embankment 4 m wide and 1.5 m high enclosed the cemetery at south and east, probably to protect it from flood when the water level of the southern swamp rose too high and could drown the burials.
+An angled embankment 4 m wide and 1.5 m high enclosed the cemetery at the south and east, probably to protect it from flood when the water level of the southern swamp rose too high and could cover the burials.
 In the forested area, on the other side of the bank, there was a complex of small and low elevations disposed in a checkerboard pattern that was first interpreted as a set of raised fields.
-They were rectangular, rarely square, and measured 0.5-3 m long, 0.5 m wide and 0.3 m high, separated by furrows 0.5 m wide.
-It was logical to associate them with the other features of the site, especially because Arauquinoid people are well-known for their cultivation of raised fields along the Guianas coast (Rostain 2008).
-However, radiocarbon dating showed that the while the residential and funerary sites dated from 1000-1200 A.D., the raised fields (in each of which a charcoal-rich lens at the base of the mound marked its construction) were of modern construction.
+They were rectangular, rarely square, and measured 0.5–3 m long, 0.5 m wide and 0.3 m high, separated by furrows 0.5 m wide.
+It was logical to associate them with the other features of the site, especially because Arauquinoid people are well known for their cultivation of raised fields along the Guianas coast (Rostain 2008).
+However, radiocarbon dating showed that the while the residential and funerary sites dated from 1000 to 1200 A.D., the raised fields (in each of which a charcoal-rich lens at the base of the mound marked its construction) were of modern construction.
 In this case also, the coincidental association led to an initially equivocal interpretation of the origin of human-made features.

 Rostain, Stéphen